Links text:

 The site:

-During preliminary visits I met staff and volunteers; house conservators, gardeners, and archivists, there was much to explore and consider[3].
+During preliminary visits I met staff and volunteers, house conservators, gardeners, and archivists; there was much to explore and consider.
 I realised its historic associations were not what was looking for, that I needed to consider the site through the frame of my research question, its current everyday and commonplace, and in these what affective encounters might occur.

 In February 2018, I undertook some initial gathering, setting up sound recorders and leaving them running while photographing details in the house before the public arrived, hoping to be just out of ‘earshot’.
 On reviewing these, ‘noticing’ concurrent activities in an audio recording from the top floor, a fly (one of the many nonhuman users/inhabitants of the space) buzzing and bouncing off a window that I had attached a pair of transducer/contact microphones to, and visitors outside below picked up through the vibrations of the glass.
-I additional had a recording with a standard microphone from this room, with the sounds of birds outside and public inside the house.
-Using parts of these two audio recordings and a photo, I made a short 1min test piece (link to work on RC).
+I additionally had a recording with a standard microphone from this room, with the sounds of birds outside and public inside the house.
+Using parts of these two audio recordings and a photo, I made a short 1min test piece.
 The sound has particular qualities due to the transducers; it is sort of blurred, and the fly comes in and out of ‘focus’, with a busy but indistinct hubbub and voices.
 This first test, made of in/outside and the shifting movements of details and atmospheres, already developing potentials for and new understanding of the creation of affecting active pieces.

 Affect heuristic – sense(ing)observer: